ramiyappan/Heart-disease/README.md

 ## Files on the Repository

-  Dataset ----------------> *is a folder that contains the train, test and format of output files for the dataset.*
+  `Dataset` - *is a folder that contains the train, test and format of output files for the dataset.*

-  Graphs  -----------------> *is a folder that consists of 3 graphs with Number of iterations Vs the Cost.*
+  `Graphs`  - *is a folder that consists of 3 graphs with Number of iterations Vs the Cost.*

-  GD Main.ipynb  --------> *is the main program in jupyter notebook.*
+  `GD Main.ipynb`  - *is the main program in jupyter notebook.*

-  GD Report.pdf ---------> *is the submission file for the final report.*
+  `GD Report.pdf` - *is the submission file for the final report.*

-  GD.py ------------------> *is just the copy of whole program in python file.*
+  `GD.py` - *is just the copy of whole program in python file.*

-  HW2_IYAPPAN.zip -----> *is the submission zip file for the homework.*
+  `HW2_IYAPPAN.zip` - *is the submission zip file for the homework.*

 ## Business Problem